Cyclops v3.3 - Public Beta

 Scan the ground

-Cyclops will ask you to move or pan the device around while looking at the ground so that it can calibrate to the environment.
+When you first launch Cyclops the app will ask you to move your device around while looking at the ground so that it can calibrate to the environment.
 Walking forward or to the left or right will help it calibrate.
 As Cyclops calibrates you should see a green grid on the ground.
-Once Cyclops has calibrated the message will disappear and then Cyclops is ready to use.
+Once Cyclops has calibrated the message will disappear and Cyclops is ready to use.

 placeAsset